-Feminism and Women’s Writing: An Introduction (with Lynne Pearce) was published by Edinburgh University Press in March 2018.
+Feminism and Women’s Writing: An Introduction with Lynne Pearce (Edinburgh University Press) was published in March 2018.

-It was followed in May 2018 by The Virago Story: Assessing the Impact of a Feminist Publishing Phenomenon, published by Berghahn Books.
+The Virago Story: Assessing the Impact of a Feminist Publishing Phenomenon (Berghahn Books) followed in May 2018.

-Forthcoming is the collection Women's Periodicals and Print Culture in Britain, 1940s-2000s: The Contemporary Period, to be published by Edinburgh University Press in 2020.
+See also Women's Periodicals and Print Culture in Britain, 1940s-2000s: The Contemporary Period (Edinburgh University Press) published in 2020.

 Catherine is now working on the first draft of her second novel.